Planet Hemp

 Frequently Asked Questions

-Some of Planet Hemp's most popular songs include Mantenha o Respeito, Contexto, Legalize Já - Versão 2017.
-These tracks have impressed fans and helped cement their place in the music industry.
+Planet Hemp's most streamed songs include Mantenha o Respeito, Contexto, Legalize Já - Versão 2017.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.